kogratte/FirestoreRepository/README.md

 # FirestoreRepository
-This is a little repository how handle gracefully the write rate.
+This is a little repository who handle gracefully the firebase write rate.